no aluminum plant in Benson

 Aluminum Dynamics LLC, is a subsidiary of Steel Dynamics Inc based in Mississippi.

-The plant will recycle used beverage containers, automobiles, building and construction materials, and alloy industrial products.
+The 174,000sf processing plant on 200 acres would recycle mostly used beverage containers, building and construction materials, and alloy industrial products.

-The casting facility is a "secondary smelting and refining of nonferrous materials" plant according to the Standard Industrial Classification (SIC) Code 3341.
+The proposed casting facility is a "secondary smelting and refining of nonferrous materials" plant according to the Standard Industrial Classification (SIC) Code 3341

 The Benson plant will be located in an area of Cochise County that is in attainment or unclassifiable for all criteria air pollutants.

-The Benson plant would use state-of-the-art technology for aluminum ingot casting and have a maximum production capacity of approximately 300,000 US tons per year, assuming continuous operation.
-With usage of the newest secondary aluminum processing equipment, Aluminum Dynamics will produce a low carbon aluminum from recycled material.
+The Benson plant would have a production capacity of approximately 300,000 US tons per year, assuming continuous 24/7 operation.
 ADI is seeking to construct and install the following primary process equipment :

 ► One (1) scrap processing system consisting of various shredding, separation, and storage operations for processing the incoming scrap streams;